SHIFT Scholarships

-SHIFT scholarships
+SHIFT scholarships logo

-Through a grant from the Portland Clean Energy Community Benefits Fund (PCEF), the Bureau of Fleet and Facilities (BFF), Portland Community College (PCC), and Portland Community College Foundation (PCC Foundation) are partnering to expand regional access to trades education in fleet and facility maintenance and have launched a project called Sustainable HVAC, Infrastructure, and Fleet Technology or SHIFT.
+Through a grant from the Portland Clean Energy Community Benefits Fund (PCEF), the Bureau of Fleet and Facilities (BFF), Portland Community College (PCC), and Portland Community College Foundation (PCC Foundation) are partnering to expand regional access to trades education in fleet and facilities maintenance and have launched a project called Sustainable HVAC, Infrastructure, and Fleet Technology or SHIFT.

-The project connects individuals to PCC’s educational programs, offers insight into clean technology careers, and provides an academic and tools scholarship that covers tuition, class materials, tools, and an Emergency grant that provides assistance with childcare, transportation, housing, and medical expenses.
+The project connects individuals to PCC’s educational programs, offers insight into clean technology careers, and provides an Academic and Tools Scholarship that covers tuition, class materials, tools, and an Emergency Grant that provides assistance with childcare, transportation, housing, and medical expenses.

 SHIFT scholarships are designed to support communities that have been historically under-resourced by sustainability, climate action, and clean energy programs.